The Lowdown Drifters: Biography

-Wood & Water (2015 - 2017)
+Wood and Water (2015–2017)

 The band formed in Stanwood, Washington when founding members Big John Cannon and Ryan Klein, who were in the bands Trainwreck and Junior Jones Band, played their final shows together in 2015.
 They built a following performing at venues in and around Seattle leading up to their 2016 debut EP, Wood & Water.
 With an album release show at the Hard Rock Cafe.

-Last Call For Dreamers (2018 - 2019)
+Last Call For Dreamers (2018–2019)

 In 2018, the band opened for Shane Smith and The Saints at The Tractor Tavern, in Seattle, WA.
 Later that year, they played Wild Hare Music Festival in Canby, Oregon along with Randy Rogers Band, Parker McCollum, and Sunny Sweeney.

 In spring of 2019, the band self released their first LP, Last Call For Dreamers, with Nashville producer Malcolm Springer.
 The album features the song, "Fire In Her Eyes", the band's most streamed song to date.
-The single, "Won't Find Me Anymore" charted at #60 on MusicRow radio.
+The single, "Won't Find Me Anymore" charted at No. 60 on MusicRow radio.

 The Lowdown Drifters in 115 Recording Studio.

 The band's line up at this time consisted of: Big John Cannon (Vocals, Guitar), Ryan Klein (Guitar, Vocals), Richard Williams (Guitar, Vocals), Tim Fernley (Bass), and Galen Bailey (Drums).
 Later that year, they were featured on an episode of Band In Seattle.

-Singles & With A Little Help From My Friends (2020 - 2021)
+Singles and with a Little Help From My Friends (2020–2021)

 In early 2020, the band went to Modern Electric Sound Recorders studio in Dallas, TX with producer Tim Lightyear (previously of Shane Smith and The Saints) with musicians Ben Hussey (American Aquarium, Dolly Shine), Drew Harakal (Cody Jinks) and Jan Fleming (Ian Moore, Ulrich Ellison) and Jene Fleenore.
-The session resulted in 6 singles released across 2020 - "If I Had A Dollar", "Alright", "Hammer Down", "Headstone", "Ballad of the Reef Shadow".
+The session resulted in 6 singles released across 2020 – "If I Had A Dollar", "Alright", "Hammer Down", "Headstone", "Ballad of the Reef Shadow".
 Throughout the year the band experienced lineup changes, adding Dylan Welsh (Lead Guitar), Josh Willaert (Drums) and Doug Rehfeldt (Fiddle).
 Later that year, they performed at the Hwy 30 Music Festival with Koe Wetzel, Sam Riggs, and Ray Wylie Hubbard.

 In 2021, the band recorded "With A Little Help From My Friends" with producer Tim Allen in Seattle.
 The EP features re-worked Lowdown Drifters songs, "Fire In Her Eyes" (featuring Taylor Hunnicutt) and "Alright"; as well as covers of "Malt Liquor" by Hellbound Glory (featuring Leroy Virgil of Hellbound Glory) and "Instead We Sang" by Dalton Domino (featuring Dalton Domino).
 Later that year, the band played shows with Micky & the Motorcars at Gruene Hall, and Zach Bryan at The Pageant in St. Louis.